 Building Our Unrestricted Endowment

 Nearly 70% of the seminary’s current endowment is restricted for specific purposes, which limits our flexibility to address critical issues and develop new programs.

-One of the most critical issues to be addressed through an enhanced unrestricted endowment is renovating seminary facilities with significant deferred maintenance: Loder Hall, Stead Hall, United Library, Old Dorm, Shaffer Hall, and Pfeiffer Hall.
-The earnings from an expanded unrestricted endowment will allow Garrett-Evangelical to renovate these buildings, thereby ensuring that the quality of its buildings matches the education within them.
+One of the most critical issues to be addressed through an enhanced unrestricted endowment is renovating seminary facilities with significant deferred maintenance, especially the Sherman Avenue apartments.
+The earnings from an expanded unrestricted endowment will allow Garrett-Evangelical to renovate this building.

 An enhanced unrestricted endowment will also allow Garrett-Evangelical to address emerging needs in a rapidly changing world and to say “yes” to innovative ideas that grow out of its strategic planning process.